 Students in the College of Food, Agricultural and Natural Resource Sciences (CFANS) are expected to maintain an academic standing that will enable them to meet minimum requirements for graduation upon completion of the required number of credits in the major that they have selected.
-A complete description of the college probation standards is available in the University of Minnesota Undergraduate Catalog.
+A complete description of the college probation standards is available here.
 The primary consideration in evaluating probation status is the semester and cumulative GPA on student transcripts.

 When suspended, a student is no longer in the program and cannot register for University courses for at least one full academic year.
 All colleges at the University recognize the probationary holds and do not allow students, including non-degree seeking, with these holds to register without the approval of the college placing the hold.
 Students may appeal suspension decisions or petition for re-admission in writing to the college's Student Scholastic Standing Committee (SSSC) by submitting a petition for reinstatement.
 Re-admission after a period of suspension is not automatic.
 To be re-admitted, a student must show evidence of changes in circumstances that demonstrate that the student will succeed in an academic program.